Peter Milobar

-Peter Gordon Milobar (born February 13, 1970) is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
-He represents the electoral district of Kamloops Centre as a member of the Conservative Party of British Columbia.
-He previously served as a member of the BC Liberal Party (later BC United) before crossing the floor to the Conservative Party in 2024.
+Peter Gordon Milobar MLA (born February 13, 1970) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA), he has represented the electoral district of Kamloops Centre since 2024 and previously Kamloops-North Thompson from 2017 to 2024.
+He was first elected as a member of the BC Liberal Party (later BC United), then crossed the floor of the Conservative Party in 2024.

+In August 2026, he left the Conservative Party to sit as an independent.
+On September 18, 2026, he became leader of CentreBC following the resignation of Mike Bernier.
+However, 4 days later, he left the party and rejoined the Conservatives.

+Prior to provincial politics, he served as city councillor and mayor of Kamloops.

 Early life and career

 Milobar was born in Edmonton, Alberta, and raised in Kamloops, British Columbia.
 He lives in Kamloops with his wife Lianne and their three children where they operate a small business together.
+Lianne is Indigenous.
 Previously, Milobar worked with the BC Transit Board of Directors, PRIMECorp, and the Local Government Contract Management Committee.

-Political career
+Municipal politics

 Kamloops City Council

 While managing his family's Days Inn Hotel, Milobar made his first run for Kamloops City Council at the age of 32, winning his seat with 7,130 votes.
 Milobar ran on a platform of working to ensure Royal Inland Hospital retain its status as a referral centre with further expansion/equipment to retain and attract new doctors and nurses, and the expansion of the local tax base by encouraging further development in Kamloops.
 He was re-elected as a city councillor in the 2005 municipal election.

-Milobar served on city council for two terms from 2002 to 2008, before being elected Mayor of Kamloops in 2008.
+Milobar served on city council for two terms from 2002 to 2008, before being elected mayor of Kamloops in 2008.

 Kamloops Mayor

-On July 30, 2008, Milobar announced his plans to run for Mayor in the 2008 fall election with a platform of "A Balanced Approach" to decision making, and his goals of fulfilling tournament capital commitments, upgrading the sewage treatment plant, completing the Kamloops Sustainability Plan, working with agricultural groups on a new expo space, work on affordable housing options, safety initiatives between Royal Canadian Mounted Police and By-Law staff, and to work with BC Transit for continued sustainable transit expansion.
+On July 30, 2008, Milobar announced his plans to run for mayor in that fall's municipal election with a platform of "A Balanced Approach" to decision making, and his goals of fulfilling tournament capital commitments, upgrading the sewage treatment plant, completing the Kamloops Sustainability Plan, working with agricultural groups on a new expo space, work on affordable housing options, safety initiatives between Royal Canadian Mounted Police and By-Law staff, and to work with BC Transit for continued sustainable transit expansion.

 Milobar was elected as the 39th mayor of Kamloops on November 15, 2008, receiving 3,147 ballots, or 74.13% of the total vote.
 He served three consecutive terms from 2008 to 2017, becoming the longest-serving mayor in the city's history.
 From 2006 to 2011, he also chaired the Thompson-Nicola Regional District, making him the first Kamloops mayor elected to hold that position.
 In 2011, Milobar was elected chair of the Thompson Regional Hospital District, a role he held until 2017.